VDA5050/VDA5050/VDA5050_EN.md

 ### 6.6.4 Order rejection

 There are several scenarios, when an order shall be rejected.
-These are explained in Figure 8.
+These scenarios are shown in Figure 8 and described below.

 #### 6.6.4.1 Vehicle gets a malformed new order